 Since the internet became available to almost anyone who has a device that could connect to the world wide web, this arises to a new threat called cyber crimes.
 Many broadcasting companies have a dedicated defence force that protects their online assets.
 Several ransomware threats reported across the world, information security skills are becoming very important.

 As businesses are moving into the digital sphere, data has become the most important thing.
 There is a huge volume of data produced.
 Online purchases, financial transactions, and social media platforms are the largest contributors to this trend.
-It is a never-ending paradox, as more go online for purchases, relationship building, or even searching for your next holiday trip like searching for Amsterdam canal tour, there will be a huge volume of data churned.
+It is a never-ending paradox, as more go online for purchases, relationship building, or even searching for your next holiday trip like searching for Amsterdam sightseeing canal cruise tour, there will be a huge volume of data churned.
 You can convert data to your benefit by hiring or training people about analytics or statistics.

 As digitization continues to disrupt businesses, one of the common fears among workers is their jobs may be redundant in the future.
 However, there is a partial truth in it.
-Instead of people assisting you for booking your hotel accommodation in Amsterdam hotels cheap, these jobs may soon be extinct and it is important that workers engaged in such jobs upskill themselves.
+Instead of people assisting you for booking your hotel accommodation in Amsterdam hotels for cheap, these jobs may soon be extinct and it is important that workers engaged in such jobs upskill themselves.
 Artificial Intelligence has ushered us and businesses into a new era of automation.